vda-lab/visualisation-tutorial/pages/vega-in-r/layered-chart.md

 weight: 7
 ---

-We are now looking at how we can combine charts in one canvas in altair R.
+We are now looking at how we can combine charts in one canvas in altair R. This section on how to combine charts, is based on the [View Composition article](https://vegawidget.github.io/altair/articles/view-composition.html).

 First, we are discussing a layered chart example.
 Each chart can be made separately and combined uisng the `+` operator: `chart_layer_1 + chart_layer_2`.
 Below, we make a chart that consists of a line layer and a point layer.
 The tooltip should be added to the top layer so that it is visible in the final chart.